U.S.-South Korean joint naval drills kick off; nuclear-powered USS Ronald Reagan set to take part | The Japan Times

 The United States has sent the nuclear-powered USS Ronald Reagan aircraft carrier to waters off South Korea for joint naval drills with its Asian ally amid simmering international outrage over the North’s nuclear weapons program.

-The large-scale naval drills, which kicked off Monday, began that same day North Korea marked the 71st anniversary of the founding of its ruling party.
-The joint exercise, known as Invincible Spirit, is due to run for six days, the South’s navy said in a statement.
+The large-scale naval drills, known as Invincible Spirit, kicked off Monday and are due to run for six days, the South’s navy said in a statement.

+On Monday, the allies carried out exercises involving ship-to-ground and submarine-to-ground cruise missiles with average flight ranges of up to 1,000 km, the South Korean Defense Ministry said.

 The exercises come just days after reports that the North may be making preparations for a sixth nuclear test or a long-range rocket launch.